Why I Don't Use Digital On The Thames 'AnyMore'

 A little while ago I wrote a blog explaining why I use digital machines on the Thames foreshore, it was mainly for convenience because I didn't want to worry about ground balance, general wear and tear and the console getting flooded.
 Obviously digital machines are far more hardwearing than most analog detectors and the foreshore environment is pretty harsh.
 This is the main reason I'm dubious about taking any of my Nexus machines down there, I don't want them to get ruined, the more I think about it, these will be kept for my inland hunting.

 Due to the performance of my Nexus detectors I don't really have any desire to use anything else in the fields, there's just no point.
 However, on the foreshore it's a different story, I wanted to get to the point where I wasn't using any digital detectors for any of my metal detecting.
-Why Is This? because I believe good analog will do just as well, the only difference being, I need to be more mindful about how I handle them.
+Why Is This? because I believe good analog will do just as well and actually excel in their performance, the only difference being, I need to be more mindful about how I handle them.
 For example, I can't be chucking them around like I do my Nokta Legend and there's not going to be as many options in the way you can set the machines up, but to be honest none of that really bothers me now.

 One of the main aspects behind both my blog, my videos and the machines I choose to use, is to show metal detecting in it's purist form.
 What Do I Mean By This? demonstrating that through audio alone you can find stuff and you don't need the latest technology to be successful on really challenging sites.
 My metal detecting has two extremes in regards to the environments I choose to hunt, firstly I have the fields which are pretty straightforward, I hunt slow and try to listen for the deepest signals.
 Then I hunt the Thames foreshore which is probably one of the most challenging environments on the planet regarding iron and the sheer number of signals.